betsythefc/custard/plans.md

 ----

  - Create a way to download reviews as a CSV file (http://code.stephenmorley.org/php/creating-downloadable-csv-files/)
- - Create a login page (http://www.sourcecodester.com/tutorials/php/4341/how-create-login-page-phpmysql.html).
+ - [DONE] ~~Create a login page (http://www.sourcecodester.com/tutorials/php/4341/how-create-login-page-phpmysql.html).~~
+ - Make passwords hashed in database.
+ - Prettify the login and logout pages.
+ - [Maybe] Find a way to cleanup the php files.
  - Add a comments section to the review for AFTER the review has been submitted.
  - Create "reports" page that can generate reports for download that include graphs, and "actionable" reviews (":|" & ":(").
  - Create a "Settings" page.